-Norfolk Vanguard has a sister project called Norfolk Boreas, this is one year behind Vanguard in its development, but is of the same size.
-It would also be located 47km from the Norfolk Coast, Norfolk Boreas is located adjacent to the eastern part of Norfolk Vanguard's offshore wind farm development area.
+Norfolk Vanguard has a sister project called Norfolk Boreas, it is one year behind Vanguard in its development, but is the same size.
+At 72km from the Norfolk Coast, Norfolk Boreas is located adjacent to the eastern part of Norfolk Vanguard's offshore wind farm development area.

 The scale of Norfolk Vanguard means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.
-There is a very clear process that we will follow, with many opportunities for you to get involved.
+There is a very clear process that we are following, with many opportunities for you to get involved.

 Stay in touch by registering today to receive all the latest project news and information.

 Our final Norfolk Vanguard proposals take into account: